 While the prediction depicts India as a highly lucrative market to invest in, it also gives some positive clues about the future of the Indian job market.
 In recent years, we have seen some serious job cuts in some sectors, but at the same time, new industries have also come into being that created ample job opportunities across the country.

-At this point, it must be remembered that employment trends fluctuate from time to time according to industry types.
-In other words, the supply and demand of any specific goods or services at a given time play a pivotal role here.
-This simply means, when the demand rises, more labor is required to meet the same, translating to more job opportunities.
+At this point, the employment trends fluctuate every now and then, depending on the industry types.
+In other words, the supply and demand of any specific goods or services at a given time play a crucial role here.
+This simply means, that when the demand rises, more labor is required to meet the same, translating to more job opportunities.
 However, when it lowers, the results are surely not pleasant.
-And, you know very well how badly it effects the workforce; be it in India or anywhere else!
+And, you know very well how badly it affects the workforce; be it in India or anywhere else!

 However, amid all fluctuations, there are several promising sectors in India that are less likely to disappoint you as a working professional in the coming years.
-But, before heading on to that, first explore what are those factors that have been influencing the Indian job market since quite long time.
+But, before heading on to that, first, explore what are those factors that have been influencing the Indian job market for quite a long time.